Hit the Bullseye: Your Perfect MBA Program

 Posted by Linda El Awar in MBA

-Think about after graduation.
+1. Think about your career after graduation.

-Write down a list of potential areas of expertise you want to further explore.
+To discover the best programs for you, write down a list of potential areas of expertise you want to further explore.
 Do research on schools that have strong programs in these areas, and start filtering your options that way.
 Taking a look at each school’s alumni career track record could also be helpful.

 Think about how you want your career experience to be after graduation and apply that to your school selection strategy.

-Talk to alumni.
+2. Talk to alumni.

-Visit the campus.
+3. Visit the campus.

 My work schedule was extremely demanding when I was applying to MBA programs so I did not have an opportunity to visit each school on my list before applying.
 I did, however, visit all of my accepted schools before making my final decision.
 I sat in on classes and spent a lot of time engaging with current students.